 Our professional clerking staff can help you identify the right barrister for your case.

 Year of Call:

 As part of her pupillage, Imogen spent six months doing casework for FRU.
-During her time in the FRU London office, Imogen represented clients in unfair dismissal, wages, whistleblowing, direct and indirect discrimination claims, on a pro bono basis.
-Imogen is most proud of the re-engagement order granted to one of her pro-bono clients.
-She started her formal 1st six pupillage based at Outer Temple in March 2016.
+During her time in the FRU London office, Imogen represented clients in employment claims on a pro bono basis.

 Disciplinary & Regulatory